Punktum-dk/epp-service-specification/README.md

 <a id="host-info"></a>
 ### Host Info

-Host info will only supply the name server administrator/zone contact information if the requesting user has a relationship to the user, either via a domain role or registrar group.
+The command [info host](#info-host) will only supply the name server administrator/zone contact information if the requesting and authenticated user has a relationship to the user, either via a domain role or registrar group, which provides authorization to access the information.

+<a id="waiting-list"></a>
+## Waiting List

+DK Hostmaster offers a waiting list service for domain names, when a domain name becomes available to the first position on a waiting list, it should be registered using the standard registration process either via RP or EPP.
+This influences the [create domain](#create-domain) command, which should just be populated with the token issued by DK Hostmaster authorizing registration

+Alternatively the user-id of the waiting list user which has been pre-approved for registration of the domain name with DK Hostmaster.

+No other information is available on waiting lists via EPP.

+Please refer to the DK Hostmaster [website][DKHMWAITLIST] for more information.

 <a id="contact-info"></a>
 ### Contact Info

-Contact info will only supply the registrant information.
-For other contact objects, if the requesting user has to have a relationship to the contact object, either via a host or domain role or registrar group.
+The command [info contact](#info-contact) will only supply the registrant information.
+For other contact objects, only if the requesting user and authenticated has a relationship to the designated contact object, either via a host or domain role or registrar group.

 <a id="domain-info"></a>
 ### Domain Info

-Domain info will only supply the registrant information for relevant contact objects.
+The command [info domain](#info-domain) will only supply the registrant information for relevant contact objects.
 For other contact objects assigned to the domain name, the requesting user has to have a relationship to the domain or contact object, either via a host or domain role or registrar group.

 Availability of DNSSEC information and status is currently limited to public available data.